moveit/moveit2_tutorials/doc/tutorials/controller_teleoperation/controller_teleoperation.rst

 JoyToServoPub
 ^^^^^^^^^^^^^

-The node that translates controller inputs to motion commands is ``ws_moveit2/src/moveit2/moveit_ros/moveit_servo/src/teleop_demo/joystick_servo_example.cpp``
+The node that translates gamepad inputs to motion commands is ``ws_moveit2/src/moveit2/moveit_ros/moveit_servo/src/teleop_demo/joystick_servo_example.cpp``

 This node subscribes to the joy node (which publishes messages giving the state of the controller).
 It publishes ``TwistStamped`` messages, ``JointJog`` messages, and ``PlanningScene`` messages.